markimus-maximus/Web_Scraping/README.md

 # Web_Scraping

 This file contains a class for web scraping.
 Within this class are functions for web scraping tasks with Selenium, such as scrolling web pages, logging into a website, diverting cookies, closing push notification message.
 Additionally, there is a function for creating a range of dates as strings with which to concatenate to a url as a permalink.
-This way, you can generate a list of urls relating to dates of your choosing.
+This way, it is possible to generate a list of urls within given date ranges.
 More spcific information is in the below function list.

 Function list: